PERMANENT MAKEUP WITH LINDSAY

 • Review medical history (eye conditions, allergies, medications, etc.).

-• Choose pigment color (usually black or dark brown).
+• Choose pigment color (usually black or dark brown=black).

 Preparation